mParticle/TeamCity-Phabricator-Plugin/readme.md

 They will automatically be consumed by Phabricator and be ready to use.

 Now you're ready to add TeamCity into your Harbormaster Build workflow.
-The most common use case is to create a new Herold rule that, on every diff pushed, runs any number of given build plans.
+The most common use case is to create a new Herald rule that, on every diff pushed, runs any number of given build plans.
 When adding the new TeamCity Build Plan, you'll be presented with the following options:

 ![Build Step]